streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 <br style="clear:both;" />

-Options control its behaviour or appearance of a module.
-Options apply to a specific instance of the module, and they can only be changed through the canvas.
+Options control the behaviour or the appearance of a module.
+Options apply to a specific instance of the module, and they can only be changed through the editor.

 As an example, **Table** only shows one data column by default.
 If you hover on top of the module and click on the wrench icon, you’ll see the available options in a pop-up window.
 Change the number of inputs to 3, press **OK**, and you’ll get a **Table** with three columns.

 <g:img dir="images/user-guide" file="table-module-options.png" class="img-responsive center-block" />

 Inputs, outputs, and parameters can be renamed.
 If you move the mouse on top of a name, a click brings up a pop-up menu which allows you to give the endpoint or parameter a new display name.
-Renaming has no bearing on functionality.
+Renaming has no bearing on module functionality.

 <g:img dir="images/user-guide" file="module-popup-menu.png" class="img-responsive center-block" />